• Skip to primary navigation

 5. Disable Third-Party Programs

-It’s quite possible that some of the unnecessary third-party programs can conflict with the system performance as well as with the SteamOS games.
-So, make sure to disable 3rd-party programs while running Steam or playing games on your PC.
+It’s quite possible that some of the unnecessary third-party programs can conflict with the system performance and the SteamOS games.
+So, disable 3rd-party programs while running Steam or playing games on your PC.

-Additionally, try disabling both the antivirus program and the Firewall (including Defender) to check whether your problem has been resolved or not.
-If necessary, you uninstall the third-party antivirus software from your computer as well.
+Additionally, try disabling both the antivirus program and the Firewall (including Defender) to check whether your problem has been resolved.
+If necessary, you also uninstall the third-party antivirus software from your computer.

 6. Reset NVRAM

-If the SteamOS Error 4294956486 still appearing on your macOS then try dealing with your NVRAM (Non-Volatile Random-Access Memory) to possibly fix it.
+If the SteamOS Error 4294956486 is still appearing on your macOS, then try dealing with your NVRAM (Non-Volatile Random-Access Memory) to possibly fix it.
 To do that:

 • Shut down your Mac > Now, turn it on, and instantly long-press Option + Command + P + R keys for around 20 seconds or so.